openregister/openregister-python/README.md

 # Thing

-A Thing is a set of
+A Thing is a set of [[fields|Field]], addressable by its [[Hash]].

-# Hash

-A Thing may be addressed using a unique identifier `hash` generated from the [git-hash](http://git-scm.com/book/en/v2/Git-Internals-Git-Objects) value for the JSON serialization of its contents.

 ## Field ##

 A Field is a named value, where name used for a field is globally unique, to be used consistently across all instances of things.

 Where possible the name used for a field matches, or can be mapped onto properties  example a field with a name of [postalCode](http://schema.org/postalCode) field will always indicate the postal code, regardless of where it appears.

+# Hash

+A Thing may be addressed using a unique identifier `hash` generated from the [git-hash](http://git-scm.com/book/en/v2/Git-Internals-Git-Objects) value for the JSON serialization of its contents.

 ## Datatype ##